-Lena The Plug's podcast has an x-rated ending with every guest
+Lena The Plug's podcast has an X-rated ending with every guest

 Well, we won’t be tuning in on our morning commute, that’s for sure.
 But fans of adult content might be interested to know more about an unorthodox podcast called Plug Talk.

-The show, hosted by YouTuber Adam Grandmaison (known as Adam22) and his fiancée, fellow content creator Lena Nersesian (aka Lena The Plug), sees the couple interview female adult film actors.
+The show, hosted by content creator Lena Nersesian (aka Lena The Plug) and her fiancé, YouTuber Adam Grandmaison (known as Adam22), sees the couple interview female porn actors.

 Its unique selling point?
 At the end of each episode, the pair have sex with their guest.